yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.txt

 .. question:: 265

-   Create a list containing 100 random integers between 0 and 1000 (use iteration, append, and the random module).
+   Create a list containing 100 random integers between 0 and 1000 (use iteration, a comprehension, and the random module).
 Write a function called ``average`` that will take the list as a parameter and return the average.

    .. actex:: ex_9_4